karlrobeck/resume-generator/README.md

 📊 **Live Statistics** - Word and character count displayed in real-time

 🔄 **Smart Markdown Parser** - Intelligent parsing that auto-detects email, phone, and social media links

+🌓 **Theme Switcher** - Toggle between Light, Dark, and System-preference themes with a elegant dropdown menu

+📱 **Mobile Responsive** - Fully responsive design with optimized layouts for all screen sizes.
+Mobile mode features tab-based navigation for editor and preview panels

 ## Tech Stack